MissVeronica/um-happy-birthday/README.md

 1. Code improvements for WP 6.7.1
 ### Version 2.7.3
 1. Fix for yes/no missing in Account consent
+### Version 2.7.4
+1. Fix for sites using PHP 8.4 to avoid a deprecated message.
+No changes in Plugin functions.

 ## References
 1. WP Cron:  https://developer.wordpress.org/plugins/cron/